 It was this role that the school had within society that protected it.
 Many centuries before, society thought it had little use for such seemingly abstract studies.
 The focus was on the measurable achievements of individuals and nations.
 It was only through the agonies that followed the collapse of technology that people realised that in an infinite universe, the unmeasurable, unknowable and the unintelligible are always present, no matter how far you extend your understanding.
 A stable system had evolved to give space to these things within the structure of society, and allow them to form a counter balance to the tangibles of science and the material world, without one or the other ever having the upper hand.

-I began to have more contact with the third year students, who were recognisable by their red or orange apparel (second years usually wore blue - I had a nice indigo scarf) and who introduced me to some of the deeper strata of thought that underpinned the schools design and purpose.
-They encouraged in me a yearning toward the solitary that fed my philosophical thought.
-"This is the source" they would say - then point me toward the work of some old poets.
+I began to have more contact with the third year students, who were recognisable by their red or orange apparel (second years usually wore blue — I had a nice indigo scarf) and who introduced me to some of the deeper strata of thought that underpinned the schools design and purpose.
+“This is the source” they would say — then point me toward the work of some old poets.

 Anika became more distant at this time, she found work with a design company and was often out of town.
 I missed her deeply, and it was the only time I ever considered leaving the school, and fought at its restrictions.
 Although I had found comfort and new company within the walls of the school and in old books and manuscripts, it was easy to feel that I was missing out on life in the real world, missing out on something exciting.
 I spoke to a third year about it, who encouraged me to take time away from the school if I wanted — but the proviso was that I would have to re-enter as a first year, and that I might never be given the option of taking the second year exam again.
 Recognising that I was at a crossroads in my life, I dawdled over the decision, and Anika slipped away.